grafmontecristo52/SOC-lab/README.md

 ## Network

 Kali (10.10.10.1), Ubuntu (10.10.10.3), and Windows (10.10.10.2) are all on the same network, 10.10.10.0/24.
-The Wazuh manager (10.10.10.10) is isolated from Kali and the other machines — it only has access to its own IP for collecting and managing logs from the agents.
+The Wazuh manager is isolated from Kali and the other machines — it only has access to its own IP for collecting and managing logs from the agents.

-*(Architecture diagram to be added — see `/diagrams`)*

 ## Tools